PnS2018/pns2018.github.com/python-sc.md

 If you have taken a Python class or Python 101, you have probably seen that instructors like Jupyter Notebook as a default presentation tool.
-They even walk you though the steps so that you are comfortable with this kind of coding style.
+They even walk you through the steps so that you are comfortable with this kind of coding style.

 However, we are strongly against this paradigm of coding.